TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 </beans>
 {% endhighlight %}

-> The module-context.xml is used to define beans for your AMP module.
-Actually this context will be imported by the application-context.xml.
+> The module-context.xml is imported by the application-context.xml which is the main spring context file in Alfresco.
+Thus by importing medical-service-context.xml in the module-context.xml we will assure that our custom beans will be integrated.

-At this stage you can run Alfresco with the new content model however Share is not aware of it.
+At this stage you can run Alfresco with the new content model however Share is not aware of it so you won't see any differences in the UI.
 Don't worry we will come back to it in a couple of lines.

 ## 2. File name pattern

 Since we have a content model we can define the pattern for our files name.
-In our database we have the tables **PERSON** and
+Let's say in our database we have the tables **PERSON** and
 **MEDICAL_DOCUMENT** which contain more or less the properties of our aspects.
 To create our pattern we will use the